5 Reasons Nevis Might Be Your Next Favourite Caribbean island

 Even before I floated in the clear blue sea, my only companion a giant sea turtle who glided past — just his leathery head peeking out of the water — I was tempted to declare that Nevis might be my new favourite Caribbean island.

-I’d spent a few blissful days swimming, basking in the sun and eating mangoes while attending the Nevis Mango & Food Festival and was already halfway convinced that this little island, the smaller, quieter sister to Saint Kitts (check out my post on the Carambola Beach Club on what to see and do if you only have one day in St. Kitt’s), had everything I loved about the Caribbean.
-Then, I ate a perfect lobster roll and swam beside a turtle and I was smitten.
+I’d spent a few blissful days swimming, basking in the sun and eating mangoes while attending the Nevis Mango & Food Festival and was already halfway convinced that this little island, the smaller, quieter sister to Saint Kitts (check out my post on the Carambola Beach Club if you only have one day in St. Kitt’s), had everything I loved about the Caribbean.
+Then, I ate a perfect lobster roll and I was smitten.

-Here are five reasons why I believe you should consider the beautiful island of Nevis in the British West Indies for your next Caribbean getaway.
+In addition to Here are five reasons I think you should consider the island of Nevis for your next Caribbean vacation.

 1. Nevis Has Few Crowds

 I walked the beach each morning at Nisbet Plantation Beach Club (the Caribbean’s only historic plantation inn located on a beach) and rarely saw anyone apart from a few snorkelers heading out for a morning swim.